LTLA/MoeDCPLogo/README.md

 - No [**Madoka**](https://myanimelist.net/anime/9756/Mahou_Shoujo_Madoka%E2%98%85Magica).
 Not only do the colours not fit, the tone of the show is not in line with my mental image of the DCP.
+- No [**Yuuki Yuuna**](https://myanimelist.net/anime/25519/Yuuki_Yuuna_wa_Yuusha_de_Aru), for similar reasons.
+- No... whatever on earth [this](https://www.crunchyroll.com/en-gb/anime-news/2013/12/21-1/mahou-chunenojamajo-5-drama-cd-shows-off-middle-aged-male-magical-girls) is.
+You'll need some brain bleach for that one.